-It’s that part of the year when all designers, advertisers, and marketers are searching on Google to find the latest inspirational ideas for their next creative and spooky Halloween ad.
-You can find inspiration in visual elements like large print ads, banner ads, social media ads, images on Facebook or a Twitter cover.
+It’s that time of the year again when all designers, advertisers, and marketers are searching all over Google to find the latest inspirational ideas for their next creative and spooky Halloween ad.
+You can find inspiration in visual elements like large print ads, banner ads, social media ads, images on Facebook or on a Twitter cover.

-To make your search easier, we rounded up some of the greatest Halloween ads and publish them here on our blog.
-You can also browse our collection of Halloween Templates and create the best Holiday banners out there or start from one of our templates below!
+To make your search easier, we rounded up some of the greatest Halloween ads and published them here on our blog.
+You can also browse through our collection of Halloween Templates and create the best Holiday banners out there or start from one of our templates below!

-First of all, let us walk you through the 3 main elements of a good Halloween themed banner ad.
+First of all, let us walk you through the 3 main elements of a great looking Halloween-themed banner ad.

 Orange: #FF8A3D, #E77E22, #FFA53C

 Black: #000000, #1E1E1E, #111111

 Here are some images for you to put a color to the number!
 Choose whichever Halloween colors you like from these palettes and implement them into your next Halloween ad!